 It is a condition of publication that authors vest copyright in their articles, including abstracts, in Equinox Publishing Ltd. This enables the publisher to ensure full copyright protection and to disseminate the article, and the journal, to the widest possible readership in print and electronic formats as appropriate.
-Authors may use the article elsewhere in print only after publication without prior permission from Equinox Publishing Ltd., provided that acknowledgment is given to the Journal as the original source of publication, and that Equinox is notified in advance so that its records show that use of the article is properly authorized.
-Once an article has been accepted for publication, the author must complete the 'Agreement to Publish' form downloadable from http://www.equinoxpub.com.
+Authors may use the article elsewhere in print but only after publication in the Journal, provided that acknowledgment is given to the Journal as the original source of publication, and that Equinox is notified in advance so that its records show that use of the article is properly authorised.
+Once an article has been accepted for publication, the author must complete the 'Journal Contributor's Publishing Agreement' form downloadable from https://journals.equinoxpub.com/JSA/about/submissions.
 Please read the conditions, sign the form and return it to the Publisher.
 Any other re-use of the material must be cleared in advance with the Publisher.